-New Oriental China shall procure New Oriental Schools and Subsidiaries and any new schools or subsidiaries established, formed or incorporated after the date of this Agreement to execute a Joinder Agreement in a form attached as Schools or Subsidiaries Shall become parties to this Agreement.
+New Oriental China shall procure New Oriental Schools and Subsidiaries and any new schools or subsidiaries established, formed or incorporated after the date of this Agreement to execute a Joinder Agreement in a form attached as Schedule 4 so that such existing or new schools or subsidiaries shall become parties to this Agreement.
 Before any New Oriental Schools and Subsidiaries execute the Joinder Agreement, New Oriental China shall guarantee, undertake and procure such New Oriental Schools and Subsidiaries to comply all terms and conditions of this Agreement.